 Featuring 150mm of rear-wheel travel, alloy frame construction, and modern trail bike geometry, the Specialized Stumpjumper EVO was introduced as a more radical take on the well-known Stumperjumper trail bike.
 When I was looking to assemble a 27.5″ fun machine, the EVO and its progressive design, features, quality of construction, and reasonable price point stood out as a solid platform ideal for our local rides.

-I spent some time on a carbon Stumpjumper with 27.5″ wheels a few seasons ago and thought it was a blast on our local flow trails.
-Playful and nimble, I found myself boosting every roller on the trail and clearing gaps I didn’t even attempt previously.
-Looking forward to having a long term test rig with the 27.5″ EVO iteration, after unboxing the frameset, I had to force myself to take a moment to photograph some of the well-considered features before getting it assembled and out on the trail.
+I’ve logged a good amount of time on FSR bikes, having owned a few Demos, and several of the early iterations of the Enduro; I had also spent some time on a carbon Stumpjumper with 27.5″ wheels a few seasons and enjoyed riding it on our local flow trails.
+Playful and nimble, I found myself boosting every roller on the trail and clearing trail jibs and gaps I hadn’t even attempted previously.
+Excited to spend time on a long term test rig in the 27.5″ EVO iteration, after unboxing the frameset, I had to force myself to take a moment to photograph some of the well-considered features before getting it assembled and out on the trail.

 Highlights of the EVO Specs & Features